-In February 2013, Indofood acquired in aggregate a 29.3% interest in CMFC for a total consideration of approximately S\$195.2 million (US\$161.9 million).
+In February 2013, Indofood acquired an aggregate of 29.3% interest in CMFC for a total consideration of approximately S\$195.2 million (US\$158.4 million).
 CMFC is a leading integrated vegetable processor in the People's Republic of China with cultivation, processing and sales capabilities.
 It is listed in Singapore.

 On 8 March 2013, SIMP and its subsidiary Lonsum invested a total of Rupiah 330 billion (US\$34.0 million) for SIMP to acquire an effective interest of 79.7% in MPM.
-MPM is an investment company, engaging through its subsidiary in industrial forest plantations totaling 73,330 hectares in East Kalimantan Province.
+MPM is an investment company, through its subsidiary it engages in industrial forest plantations totaling 73,330 hectares in East Kalimantan Province.